Ruth J. Stocking Lynch papers

 Lynch kept a brief diary.
 It covers the years l929 to l965 and is in three volumes.
 She also recorded some reminiscences in one volume.

 In the late l950s and early l960s Lynch took several extended trips and kept detailed travel journals.
-There are six volumes covering travels to Japan, South Africa, Australia, Africa, Spain, and the South Pacific.
+There are six volumes covering travels in the United states and to Japan, South Africa, Ghana, Democratic Republic of the Congo, Republic of the Congo, Morocco, Eswatini (formerly known as Swaziland), Spain, Australia, and Tahiti.

 - Lynch, Ruth J. Stocking, 1887-1983 (Person)